It used to be the case that excessive sweating - or 'hyperhidrosis' - could only be treated by surgery. But now all it takes is a simple injection...

 Although Hyperhidrosis doesn't usually affect a persons health, it can have a negative impact on the quality of life - leading to embarrassment and a general lack of confidence.
 In some cases, it can even lead to depression and anxiety.

-One treatment of an affected area
+One treatment of both armpits

 What constitutes 'excessive' sweating?